Fatty Acids: Branched-Chain

 Because of the presence of the 3-methyl group, degradation of phytanic acid by β-oxidation cannot be initiated in animal tissues.
 Rather, phytanic acid is oxidized first by α-oxidation in peroxisomes, yielding pristanic acid, which can then be subjected to three cycles of β‑oxidation with 4,8‑dimethylnonanoyl-CoA as the end-product for transportation to mitochondria where full oxidation takes place.
 Some omega-oxidation can occur with 3-methyladipic acid as an end-product.
 In humans, several inborn metabolic errors in the degradation of phytanic and pristanic acids have been described that lead to an accumulation of these acids in tissues and body fluids.
 There are various clinical expressions of such disorders, some causing fatality, and the best known of these is Refsum’s disease, a rare genetic syndrome, in which defects in one or other steps in the α-oxidation system, but mainly in the enzyme phytanoyl-CoA 2‑hydroxylase, lead to the accumulation of phytanic acid in tissues and to clinical symptoms.

-Retinoic acid, an isoprenoid fatty acid derived from retinol (vitamin A), is a regulator of genes involved in cell growth and differentiation via distinct transport proteins and nuclear receptors, but it has its own web page here.
+Retinoic acid, an isoprenoid fatty acid derived from retinol (vitamin A), is a regulator of genes for cell growth and differentiation via transport proteins and nuclear receptors, but it has its own web page here.
 In contrast to phytanic acid, it is not found esterified to mainstream lipids in tissues.
 Dolichoic acids, derived from dolichols and containing 14 to 20 isoprene units, have been found in lipid extracts of human brain.

 4. Unsaturated Methyl-Branched Fatty Acids